Originally published in 2014 / updated in September 2020

 Don’t expect a big organized event.
 It’s not.
 It’s a simple get-together of kindred spirits who want to share or gather stories and information on overlanding.
 The weekend runs from Friday to Sunday and it’s up to you how long you stay.

 Some turn it into a long weekend, enjoying the beautiful forest and countryside (great region for hikers and cyclists, by the way).
 Others drop by for a cup of coffee on Saturday or Sunday, or for the BBQ on Saturday night.
-The majority tends to arrive on Saturday and leave on Sunday after breakfast.

-- We are not allowed to kindle a campfire (it is a protected natural environment).
+- We are NOT allowed to kindle a campfire (it is a protected natural environment).

 For Whom is It?